 20 Monroe County Parks

 Monroe County parks are free, so take advantage of 12,000 acres of natural, zoological, horticultural, historical and geological experiences!

 52 Nature Centers, Preserves, Refuges, and Observatories Around Rochester

-Our nature centers, wildlife preserves, management areas, etc., all serve to protect and sustain life, while making nature accessible to people to enjoy and learn from.
+Our nature centers, wildlife preserves, management areas, etc., all serve to protect and sustain life, while making nature accessible to people to enjoy.

-Maple Syrup: 14 Sweet Sugar Shacks
+Maple Syrup: 12 Sweet Sugar Shacks

 In March, local producers open their sugar shacks to the community to celebrate the innovative process of turning sap into syrup during Maple Syrup Weekend.